How to Differentiate the Same Experiment for Multiple Grades and Abilities

 2-3 Still use word boxes for the hypothesis.
 Introduce the terms increase, decrease, and stay the same for the word boxes.
 The graph should have the labels done so the students can focus on just inputting their results.
 Create a summary that is fill in the blanks.
 3rd grade is in transition.
 They may not need word boxes and can handle more.
 See where your students are at.

-4-5 Now the students are ready for a more blank journal.
-For the science lab teacher this is fantastic.
-You have had these kids since kindergarten and now they are in 4th and 5th grade.
+4-5 Now, the students are ready for a more blank journal.
+For the science lab teacher, this is fantastic.
+You have had these kids since kindergarten; they are now in 4th and 5th grade.
 They know the format and are ready to show you your skills.
 This journal will take them step by step.

 As a family, you can now conduct the experiment together.

-The K-1st grader will finish first but can explore further and can come up with fun ideas.
+The K-1st grader will finish first but can explore further and develop fun ideas.
 Here is what it looks like.

 4th and 5th Graders will conduct an experiment testing hot, cold, and room temperature water.
 They will rank the glow and conduct 3 trials of each.
 They will calculate the mode for a graph.
 They will write detailed summaries and conclusions and analyze the experiment.
 They can explore further after.

-You will find your lessons are more cohesive and focused on the science concept you are teaching.
-Because they test several levels they will get to see the concept in action.
+You will find that your lessons are more cohesive and focused on the science concept you are teaching.
+Because they test several levels, they will get to see the concept in action.
 It makes it so unforgettable.

 Want to Learn More.
 Watch the Video